josephjlee/POS_System/README.md

 FAQ
 ---

+* If you are seeing the message **system folder missing**, then you have cloned the source using git and you need to run a build *first*.
+Check [INSTALL.md](https://github.com/opensourcepos/opensourcepos/blob/master/INSTALL.md) for instructions or download latest zip file from [bintray](https://bintray.com/jekkos/opensourcepos/opensourcepos/view/files?sort=updated&order=desc#files) instead.

-* If at login time you read "The installation is not correct, check your php.ini file.", please check the error_log in public folder to understand what's wrong and make sure you read the [INSTALL.md](https://github.com/peterkruse/POS_System/blob/master/INSTALL.md).
-To know how to enable error_log, please read the comment in [issue 1770](https://github.com/peterkruse/POS_System/issues/1770#issuecomment-355177943).
+* If at login time you read "The installation is not correct, check your php.ini file.", please check the error_log in public folder to understand what's wrong and make sure you read the [INSTALL.md](https://github.com/opensourcepos/opensourcepos/blob/master/INSTALL.md).
+To know how to enable error_log, please read the comment in [issue 1770](https://github.com/opensourcepos/opensourcepos/issues/1770#issuecomment-355177943).

 * If you installed your OSPOS under a web server subdir, please edit public/.htaccess and go to the lines with comment `if in web root` and `if in subdir comment above line, uncomment below one and replace <OSPOS path> with your path` and follow the instruction on the second comment line.
-If you face more issues please read [issue #920](https://github.com/peterkruse/POS_System/issues/920) for more help.
+If you face more issues please read [issue #920](https://github.com/opensourcepos/opensourcepos/issues/920) for more help.

 * Apache server configurations are SysAdmin issues and not strictly related to OSPOS.
 Please make sure you first can show a "hello world" html page before pointing to OSPOS public directory.
 Make sure .htaccess is correctly configured.